Kakai Kissinger: Consultation and election observer

+University lecturer

+Kakai Kissinger has taught law at the Catholic University of Eastern Africa and Kenya School of Law.

+Philanthropy

 Kakai Kissinger established the Kakai Kissinger foundation, where he plans to participate in philanthropic work and concentrate more in his native constituency.
 Through the foundation, he intends to recognize and award academic scholarships to bright and needy students from his former school, Friends School Kamusinga.

-Kakai Kissinger widely consults for the African Union as an elections consultant.
-He has been hired in the past to manage and coordinate election observation missions on behalf of the African Union (AU) in the 2015 Ethiopian General Elections, 2016 Zambian General Elections, 2016 Uganda General Elections, 2017 Liberia General Elections, 2018 Zimbabwe General Elections and 2019 Botswana General Elections.
-He is also an AU trainer for AU recruited election observers.